Collaboration Focus: Creating Successful Collaborations whilst Protecting Your Firm’s Interests

 The benefits of collaboration and what you can do to ensure you protect your business and ideas are considered by Leon Deakin, Emma Stevens and Cathy Kirby from Coffin Mew’s technology sector.

 Effective collaboration can be hugely valuable to businesses in all sectors, allowing opportunities for the sharing of knowledge, experience and opportunities.
 Law is no exception to this and we see collaboration regularly in a number of forms – between our clients and third parties and between clients and their professional advisers.

-- The sharing of expertise, knowledge and resources, which can lead to cost savings and efficiencies;
+- The sharing of expertise, knowledge and resources can lead to cost savings and efficiencies;

 - The opportunity for trouble-shooting and problem-solving, which can offer different perspectives on a problem and can speed up development processes; and